Farid Alakbarli. Medical Manuscripts of Azerbaijan. Page 10.

 Physicians of those times used more than 2000 names to designate hundreds of species of medicinal plants in about 30 languages and dialects including Azeri, Turkish, Arabic, Persian, Ancient Greek, Latin, Ancient Hebrew, Chinese, Hindi, Sanskrit, Aramaic, Coptic, Berber, Ancient Turkic, Uigur, Andalus (dialect of Arabic), lsfahan (dialect of Persian), Gilan and Mazandaran (Iranian languages).

 The scientific terminology of such modern languages as Azeri, Arabic and Persian is not the same as that used during the medieval period.
 Other languages (Coptic, Ancient Greek, Latin, and Aramaic) ceased to exist many centuries ago and consequently hamper the correct translation of many medieval terms.
-In this chapter, the facts and methods of both the social (history, philology, philosophy, etc.) and the natural (botany, zoology, mineralogy, chemistry, medicine, pharmacology, etc.) sciences have been used to try to solve
+In this chapter, the facts and methods of both the social (history, philology, philosophy, etc.) and the natural (botany, zoology, mineralogy, chemistry, medicine, pharmacology, etc.) sciences have been used to try to solve these problems.

 Translation of the medieval terms has been carried out according to modern and medieval dictionaries.
 However, sometimes special dictionaries do not contain the necessary information or offer various interpretations of the same terms.
 Fortunately, the medieval manuscripts on pharmacy contain detailed biologic descriptions of botanicals.
 These descriptions have also been analyzed to identify plant species.
 The old scientific books were widely applied.